Euro zone leaders: Greece must do more to earn rescue

 TEMPORARY GREXIT?

-Several hardline countries voiced support for the German proposal that Greece take a five-year "time-out" from the euro unless it accepted and implemented swiftly much tougher conditions.
+Several hardline countries voiced support for the German proposal that Greece take a five-year "time-out" from the euro unless it accepted and implemented swiftly much tougher conditions, notably by locking state assets to be privatised in an independent trust to pay down debt.

-But French President Francois Hollande, Greece's strongest ally in the euro zone, dismissed the notion, saying it would start a dangerous unraveling of EU integration.
+But French President Francois Hollande, Greece's strongest ally in the euro zone, dismissed the notion, saying it would start a dangerous unravelling of EU integration.

 "There is no such thing as temporary Grexit, there is only a Grexit or no Grexit.
 There is Greece in the euro zone or Greece not in the euro zone.
 But in that case it's Europe that retreats and no longer progresses and I don't want that," he said.

+The finance ministers agreed in principle to seek ways to make Greece's debt burden manageable by extending loan maturities and other steps stopping short of a "haircut" or writedown, provided Athens first implements reforms.

-The ministers also insisted that the International Monetary Fund remain fully involved in any third bailout for Athens.
+They also insisted that the International Monetary Fund must remain fully involved in any third bailout for Athens.

 At one stage in the debate on Greece's debt sustainability, Germany's hardline Schaeuble snapped at ECB President Mario Draghi: "I'm not stupid," a person familiar with the exchange said.
 Schaeuble also clashed with the head of the euro zone bailout fund, Klaus Regling, on whether the EU treaty conditions for an emergency loan were fulfilled, another source said.